A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Methods

 \subsubsection{Data}

 In the training phase, we use KAIST \cite{hwang2015multispectral} dataset to train our network, which consists of nearly 95k aligned IR-VIS image pairs (640×480) taken from the vehicle.
 We crop source images to patches of size 192 × 192 and transfer the color space of visible images to YCbCr.
 Since the infrared images are grayscale, we only use the Y channel to fuse with infrared images.
-In the testing phase, \emph{TNO} \footnote{https://figshare.com/articles/TNO\_Image\_Fusion\_Dataset/1008029.} dataset \cite{toet2014tno} and \emph{RoadScene} \footnote{https://github.com/hanna-xu/RoadScene.} dataset provided by \cite{xu2020fusiondn} is used to evaluate the performance of our method. \emph{TNO} is a classical IR-VIS dataset with rich scenes, and we choose 51 image pairs to validate the generalization of our method. \emph{RoadScene} contains 221 aligned IR and VIS image pairs, which are highly representative scenes from the FLIR video, and those image pairs are aligned accurately while denoised.
+In the testing phase, \emph{TNO} \footnote{https://figshare.com/articles/TNO\_Image\_Fusion\_Dataset/1008029.} dataset \cite{toet2014tno}, \emph{RoadScene}\footnote{https://github.com/hanna-xu/RoadScene.} dataset \cite{xu2020fusiondn} and $M^3FD$\footnote{https://github.com/JinyuanLiu-CV/TarDAL.} dataset provided by \cite{liu2022target} is used to evaluate the performance of our method. \emph{TNO} is a classical IR-VIS dataset with rich scenes. \emph{RoadScene} contains 221 aligned IR and VIS image pairs, which are highly representative scenes from the FLIR video, and those image pairs are aligned accurately while denoised. $M^3FD$ is a high-resolution IR-VIS dataset consisting of 4200 aligned pairs with six classes of annotated objects, and 300 pairs are chosen to evaluate the performance of methods.